milesbelli/social-event-store/README.md

 *Currently only Twitter archives, Fitbit sleep archives, and Foursquare checkin archives are supported*

+*SMS archives can be imported if you first run them through a converter to make them JSON, and several different kinds of importer scripts are included, but there is no guarantee those will work correctly*

 *For these instructions, if you're running via Docker, ignore the :5000 in the URLs*

 1. With the web UI running, click on `Upload` or point your address bar to `http://localhost:5000/upload`
-2. Choose Twitter, Fitbit Sleep, or Foursquare from the dropdown and then select the zip file you wish to load into the system.
+2. Choose Twitter, Fitbit Sleep, Foursquare, or SMS from the dropdown and then select the zip file you wish to load into the system.
 3. Click the upload button and begin the process.

 Some warnings: